piyus02v/redis/README.md

 ## Key Features

-- **Data Structures**: Implements Redis core data structures like strings, lists, hash maps, and sets.
+- **Data Structures**: Implements core Redis data structures like strings, lists, hash maps, and sets.
-- **Event Loop**: A basic single-threaded event loop to handle client requests in real-time.
+- **Event Loop**: A single-threaded event loop to handle multiple client requests in real-time.
-- **Persistence**: In-memory data store with basic save functionality for persistence.
+- **Persistence**: An in-memory data store with basic save functionality for persistence.
+- **Socket Programming**: Uses socket programming to manage client-server communication, enabling data exchange over TCP/IP.
 - **Multithreading**: Allows handling of multiple clients for concurrent connections.

+## Socket Programming Overview

+This project uses **sockets** to enable network communication between clients and the server.
+Here’s a quick rundown of how it works:

+- **Server Socket Setup**: The server creates a socket, binds it to a specified port, and listens for incoming client connections.
+- **Client Connections**: Each client connects to the server’s IP address and port, establishing a communication link.
+- **Data Exchange**: The server processes requests received via sockets, interprets commands, and sends responses back to the client.

+This setup enables multiple clients to connect to the server simultaneously and interact with the data store through Redis-like commands.

 ## Getting Started